Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 Blue-sky Logger cloud binary execution file Ver1.0
 ===================================================
 This is [Blue-sky](http://www.bluesky-cps.org) server binary files repository.
-Here is non-profit repository.
-The source code will be provided anytime when you have a request.
+Here is non-profit repository for education objective only.
+The source code will be provided anytime if you have a request.

 Getting Started
 ---------------